 Here you can create a new Cron Job.
 In the Command field, simply enter the following path.

 cd /home/hostingusername/public_html; php -q wp-cron.php

-Don't forget to replace the red part with your own SiteGround cPanel username, which you can find by navigating over your profile icon at the top of the navbar and selecting 'Login and Profile.'
+Important: Don't forget to replace the 'hostingusername' part with your own SiteGround cPanel username, which you can find by navigating over your profile icon at the top of the navbar and selecting 'Login and Profile.'

-If you have more than one WordPress install on your shared hosting account with SiteGround, you'll have to do this for each of your website.
+If you have more than one WordPress install on your hosting account with SiteGround, you'll have to do this for each of your websites.
 Don't forget to keep an eye on your CPU usage graph to ensure that what you've done is working for you.

-Once again this little tutorial was created for folks using WordPress hosted on SiteGround.
+Once again, this little tutorial is for anyone using WordPress hosted on SiteGround.

-If you have any questions or comments, please leave them below as always.
+If you have any questions or comments, please feel free to send me an email here.